Alex-MacLean/TheLegendOfHerobrine/README.md

 (Warning: advanced users only!)

-Step 1: download the source code of the desired branch (currently only master and 1.14.4 branches supported) as a zip file.
+Step 1: download the source code of the desired branch as a zip file.

 Step 2: extract the zip file.